 Birds require food, shelter, and water throughout the year.
 Most birds feed on seeds, small berries, and insects.
 If they can find their basic needs in your yard, they will visit it.
 Plants that have berries, nuts or fruits will be attractive to birds.
 Evergreen trees and shrubs provide shelter for them.

-Birdfeeders are great, but providing a diversity of plants, especially native plants, are just as good attracting many bird species to your yard.
-Birds love small trees, such as dogwood, sourwood, sparkle-berry, and redbud, as well as shrubs like blueberries, viburnums, and hollies.
+Birdfeeders are great, but providing a diversity of plants, especially native plants, are just as good at attracting many bird species to your yard.
+Birds love small trees, such as dogwood, sourwood, sparkleberry, and redbud, as well as shrubs like blueberries, viburnums, and hollies.
 These plants produce an abundance of seeds and berries for forage.
 Vines such as Carolina jessamine, Virginia creeper, and clematis provide shelter for birds to nest.
 The ruby-throated hummingbird loves the orange and red flowers of the trumpet creeper vine and coral honeysuckle.
 Birds do not like to be out in the open but prefer to be in areas that offer cover.
 Having a variety of plants in the landscape will provide some protection and security for them.

 Birdfeeders are an additional source of food for birds.
 Feeders come in many varieties.
-Some are small and hang from a wire; others are larger and are mounted on steel or wooden poles.
+Some are small and hang from a wire; others are larger and mounted on steel or wooden poles.
 Suet is simply animal fat mixed with nuts, raisins, peanut butter or dried fruit.
-Suets are high in calories which provide energy for birds, especially during the colder weather.
+They are high in calories which provide energy for birds, especially during the colder weather.
 Often squirrels will raid the birdfeeder to feast on the food.
-However, several feeders are designed to be squirrel proof by having a squirrel baffle that prevents them from climbing onto the feeder.
+However, several feeders are designed to be squirrel-proof by having a squirrel baffle that prevents them from climbing onto the feeder.
 You may want to supply the squirrels with some food to their likings, like corn on the cob and nuts.
 Place these in another part of your yard to divert them away from the bird feeder.

 Birds need a source of water.
 Bird baths are an excellent source of drinking water and a place for them to wash.
 They come in every imaginable size, shape, and cost.
 Make sure you change the water every few days, and during the warmer weather, drop a few mosquito dunks in it to control any mosquito larvae.
 Ornamental fish ponds, as well as pans and other containers placed on the ground, can also be a source of water.